protesilaos/my-website/_interpretations/2022-07-14-thivaios-hamlet.md

 And hallucinations of those who live in prisons

-And one night you dressed up as the Hamlet of the Moon You snuffed out the lights of a scene
-And you started monologues and solved riddles
+And one night you dressed up as the Hamlet of the Moon With one blow you snuffed out the lights of a scene And you started monologues and riddles to solve
 Of an art and an era bygone and dark
 ```